damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -   [x]	**Remove the % symbol using mutate() and gsub() and then convert exam_scores to a numeric type.**
 -   [ ]	Convert exam_scores to a numeric type and then remove the % symbol using update() and substitute().
 -   [ ]	Remove the % symbol using update() and substitute() and then convert exam_scores to a numeric type.

+6. What command do we use to see the types of data that each column in a data frame df holds?